Skip to Content

 He is excited to expand his Jewish portfolio into a community that has already been so welcoming and caring.

-Alba Arzu – B’nai Mitzvah Manager
+Alba Arzu – B’nai Mitzvah and Rental Manager

 Born and raised in Guatemala City, Alba landed in LA at a young age to start her now over 25 years of non-profit work experience in the youth development business.
 Helping families and youth has been her passion and most vital asset, having worked at Jewish Big Brothers Big Sisters of Los Angeles for the last 20 years.